TheLuckyCoder/Knife-Addon-PE/README.md

 # Knife-Mod-MCPE
-Knife Addon for Minecraft PE
+This mod adds Knifes to Minecraft PE